🌲 WTSFest Portland - May 7th 2026 | 🥨 WTSFest Philadelphia - October 1st 2026

 1. My success story of how I transitioned into SEO was chosen for the top three success stories by Blue Array Academy.

-3. I published my first ever article this year about Mobile Friendliness, it was an amazing achievement for me as writing is not my strong suit and I'm trying to polish my skills.
+2. Years ago, in the beginning of my SEO career, I published an article about Mobile Friendliness, it was an amazing achievement for me as writing is not my strong suit.

 What advice would you give women who are starting out in SEO?